nodejs/nan/README.md

 ```

 Can also be used to initialize a `Buffer` with just a `size` argument.

+Can also be supplied with a `NAN_WEAK_CALLBACK` and a hint for the garbage collector, when dealing with weak references.

 <a name="api_nan_buffer_use"></a>
 ### v8::Local<v8::Object> NanBufferUse(char*, uint32_t)